 Anyone coming into contact with asbestos in work must also be trained to deal with it safely and comply with the Control of Asbestos Regulations 2012.

-The Health and Safety Executive has issued guidelines which say asbestos waste must be packed in UN-approved packaging.
+The Health and Safety Executive asbestos guidelines indicate that asbestos waste must be packed in UN-approved packaging.
 A CDG hazard label and information about the asbestos code must be visible.

 Asbestos should be double-wrapped and labelled.
 The HSE advises using a red inner bag with asbestos warnings, and a clear outer bag with the CDG label.